Women in 1940s Spain: Guardianship

 Up until the mid-1960s, Franco's legal system gave husbands near total control over their wives.
 This would not change until women started playing a more central role in the Spanish economy.

-In Barcelona during the 1940s, women had to be accompanied by men such as fathers, brothers or husbands if they wanted to be out on the street at night; they could not go out unaccompanied.
-This was a national policy that said women could not go out alone, and needed to be accompanied by a male family members.
+In Barcelona during the 1940s, women had to be accompanied by male relatives if they wanted to be out on the street at night; they could not go out unaccompanied.
+This was as a result of a national policy that imposed curfews on women.

-Daughters had limited options to leave their fathers households in the 1940s.
-They could only leave if one of their parents died and then remarried.
-Even them girls needed permission from a judge, and a place to live in the house of another relative.
+Daughters had limited options to leave their father's households in the 1940s.
+They could leave through marriage which would subsequently put them under their husband's household.
+They could also leave if one of their parents died and then remarried.
+Even then, girls still needed permission from a judge, and a place to live in the house of another relative.

 Teenage girls could become wards of the state through Patronato de Proteccion a la Mujer.
-Starting in 1941 and lasting until 1985, girls were taken to centers run by nuns as part of a state goal to rehabilitate the "fallen".
-Some of these girls were dropped off by parents who just no longer wanted to care for them, such was the case of Raquel Castillo.
+Starting in 1941 and lasting until 1985, girls were taken to centers called reformatories run by nuns as part of a state goal to rehabilitate the "fallen".
+Some of these girls were dropped off by parents who no longer wanted to care for them, such was the case of Raquel Castillo.
 Some girls were put into state custody because they were denounced by family members.
 Marian Torralbo was denounced by her brother, a member of Acción Católica, for partying.
-All were incapacitated without a trial.
-Women could not leave in many cases until they were 25-years-old, when they became of age to be legal adult women.
+All were incarcerated without a trial.
+In most cases, these girls could not leave until they were 25-years-old, when they became of age and were considered legal adult women.
 Girls put into these reformatories were subject to virginity tests conducted by nuns.
-This was done on a daily basis, with girls forced to sit on a hospital bed where a doctor would ask them if they were a virgin.
-After they said yes, the doctor would imply they were liars and then put a stick up a girl's vagina to check without her consent.
-Many girls became hysterical during this process.
+This was done on a daily basis, with girls forced to sit on a hospital bed where a doctor would ask them if they were a virgin and conduct a pelvic exam, often without their consent.
+Many girls would become traumatised from this procedure.
 The law changed in 1985 around girls taken into state custody, and no longer allowed minors to be placed under the control of the state for their own protection.
 Following this, all remaining reformatories were closed.

-For many married women in the 1940s, 1950s and 1960s, sexual abuse was the norm in marriage.
+For many married women in this period, sexual abuse was the norm in marriage.
 A woman from Cordoba named Theodora described her experiences with her husband in this period as, "I did not want, I did not want to [have sex].
 Because if he came (...)
 Because he has always came late (...)
 Frozen from drinking and smoking, to me what I would like, if I came to a tart wine and I did not feel like it.
 But he, whether I wanted to or not, would take me and put me face up and go up and I gave him a speech and he did not care about me, that I had no pleasure."
 Some women would pretend to be menstruating to avoid having sex with their husbands.